khi48/Chrome-Extension-Word-Replacer/README.md

 # Chrome-Extension-Word-Replacer
-A custom chrome extension that allows user to input a word and its replacement and will automatically replace every instance on every website.
+A custom chrome extension that allows user to input a word and its replacement and automatically replace every instance on every website.

 ## Examples